 Through Advanced Placement (AP) credit.
 If students score three or higher on the AP Test in French, German, or Spanish, RIC will award 6 credits (equivalent to RIC language courses 113 and 114).

-Through Early Enrollment Program credit for language courses 113 or 114, with a minimum grade of C passing grade.
+Through Early Enrollment Program credit for language courses 113 or 114, with a passing grade.

 By completing the CLEP Test in French, German, or Spanish, with a score on the Level I test of 50 or higher.